Table of Contents

 The shave is the pulley with grooves in it.
 It is present at the end of the boom.
 Wore rope passes through the shave and connects to the hook.
 The shave increases the load-carrying capacity of the wire rope.

-Wire rope is passed through the shave multiple time to increase the weight distribution.
-The material of the shave plays an important role when selecting it.
+Wire rope is passed through the shave multiple times to increase the weight distribution.
+The material of the shave plays an important role in selecting it.

 Boom

 Boom is the fixed outreach of the crane.
-The boom is the long and robust part of the crane that can see it from a long distance.
+The boom is the long and robust part of the crane that can be seen from a long distance.
 It can be the Struss structure with less weight.

 Boom starts from the operator’s cabin and ends at the shave from which wire rope passes.
 It holds the shave, wire rope, and hook.
 Boom strength is the main parameter when designing a crane.

 From the hook, the load transfers to the boom via wire rope.
-Due to the long length of the boom, it is necessary to select higher strength material.
+Due to the long length of the boom, it is necessary to select a higher-strength material.

 There are two types of the boom.

-Hydraulic Boom- It is a hollow structure in which multiple cylindrical shape members are inside with decreasing cross-section.
+Hydraulic Boom: It is a hollow structure in which multiple cylindrical-shaped members are inside with decreasing cross-section.
 In short, it is a telescopic boom that increases its length as per requirement.

 With this outreach, we can cover the area coming under the outreach.
 But if you need to cover more distance than the boom outreach, how do you do it?